 Lund University will for example offer a training programme aiming to renew public transport and strengthen people’s opportunities for work, access to education and community services.
-The training programme is aimed at officials and policy makers from both public and private organisations in Colombia, Ghana, Indonesia, Malaysia, Tanzania and Belarus.
+The training programme is aimed at officials and policy makers from both public and private organisations in Colombia, Ghana, Indonesia, Malaysia and Tanzania.
 These are countries that Sweden is actively collaborating with on issues related to public transport.

 The Karolinska Institutet will carry out a training programme primarily aimed at women with a background in maternal care who now hold leading positions in, for example, health ministries and public health authorities in Ethiopia, Malawi and Kenya.
 The training programme will focus, among other things, on leadership in healthcare, the Global Goals in a local context, and implementing strategies to improve the quality of healthcare.
 The purpose is to prevent sudden infant deaths and complications during pregnancy and childbirth.

 The following training programmes will be provided in the SI Public Sector Innovation Programme during 2020-2021.

 For more information about each individual training programme, contact the university or college.

 - “Inclusive Green Economy: Capacity Building Programme for senior civil servants in East Africa” (Ethiopia, Kenya and Rwanda) – University of Gothenburg